Shortfin mako shark: Fishing for sport

 Mako fishing is a prominent activity around the world.
-As one of the fastest species in the water they offer acrobatic flips, fast runs, and heavy fights that entertain anglers.
-Traditionally, the sharks are hooked through the use of chum and baitcasters; however, fly fishing for them has become more popular, particularly in San Diego, where one of the three known worldwide mako rookeries is located.
-A cottage industry of fishing in this rookery has emerged, specifically catch and release with charter operations out of Mission Bay.
-For many years the mass commercial boats hunted them for restaurant catch, but through the efforts of many local fishing companies and national organizations such as Orvis, this has been curbed.
+As one of the fastest species in the ocean, they offer acrobatic flips, fast runs, and strong fights, which all greatly entertains anglers.
+Traditionally, the sharks are hooked through the use of chum and baitcasters; however, fly fishing for them has become more popular, particularly in San Diego, California, where one of the three known worldwide mako rookeries is located.
+A cottage industry of fishing in this rookery has emerged, specifically catch-and-release, with charter operations out of Mission Bay.
+For many years, many commercial boats hunted them for restaurant catch, but through the efforts of many local fishing companies and national organizations (such as Orvis), this has been curbed.

 Captivity

-Of all recorded attempts to keep pelagic shark species in captivity, the shortfin mako shark has fared the poorest, even more so than the oceanic whitetip shark, the blue shark, and the great white shark.
+Of all recorded attempts to keep pelagic shark species in captivity, the shortfin mako shark has fared the poorest, even more so than the blue shark and the great white shark.
 At SeaWorld San Diego, a 90 cm shortfin mako shark ability test failed in the early 1970s.
 In the summer of 1978, two mako sharks caught off the coast of San Diego failed to evade the wall and both died within three days.
 The current record is held by a specimen kept at the New Jersey Aquarium for only five days in 2001.
 Like past attempts at keeping Isurus in captivity, the animal appeared strong on arrival, but had trouble negotiating the walls of the aquarium, refused to feed, quickly weakened, and died.

 Attacks on humans

-ISAF statistics records 9 shortfin attacks on humans between 1580 and 2022, three of which were fatal, along with 20 boat attacks.
-This mako is regularly blamed for attacks on humans and, due to its speed, power, and size, it is certainly capable of injuring and killing people.
-However, this species will not generally attack humans and does not seem to treat them as prey.
-Most modern attacks involving shortfin mako sharks are considered to have been provoked due to harassment or the shark being caught on a fishing line.
-Sharks can be attracted to spear fishermen carrying a stuck fish, and may slap them with cavitation bubbles from a swift tail flick.
+ISAF statistics records 10 shortfin attacks on humans between 1980 and 2024, three of which were fatal, along with 20 boat attacks.
+Many attacks involving shortfin mako sharks are considered to have been provoked due to harassment or the shark being caught on a fishing line.
 Divers who have encountered shortfin mako note, prior to an attack, they swim in a figure-eight pattern and approach with mouths open.
+The most recent attack occurred on March 30, 2024 in Cabo San Lucas not ending in a fatality.
+The shark attacked a group of snorkelers and one man in particular had to wrestle with the shark before it was able to harm anyone else.